Updated February 1, 2018, to include pricing.

-Hyundai Kona: Make that four Hyundai SUV models by early 2018.
+Hyundai Kona: Make that four Hyundai SUV models by March 2018.

 Hyundai’s US sales are down this year and for one significant reason: the automaker lacks a tiny SUV, a model occupying the red-hot subcompact range.
 This week, the Korean automaker introduced the Kona, its first global B-segment SUV.